XDagger/xdagj/README.md

 ## Sponsorship

 Since the Apollo Project was proposed, XDAGJ has achieved a 0 to 1 breakthrough.The development of XDAGJ has gradually been on the right track.
-Due to limited resources, your support can strongly help us to improve XDAGJ.
+Your support is an affirmation of our workcan and can strongly help us to improve XDAGJ.

 XDAG：+89Zijf2XsXqbdVK7rdfR4F8+RkHkAPh